National Enforcement Investigations Center (NEIC)

 EPA Environmental Forensic Library

 The Library is a member of the EPA National Library Network.
 It is the only enforcement-specific library in EPA.
-The library also provides information to other federal, state and local agencies, as well as the general public by appointment.
+The library also provides information to other federal, state, and local agencies, as well as the general public by appointment.
 The Library provides services such as:

 - Background information on potentially responsible parties (PRPs) and expert witnesses